Fed officials now seeing US job market near full recovery

 Even Fed officials who have long been focused on keeping rates low to combat unemployment — such as San Francisco Federal Reserve Bank President Mary Daly and Minneapolis Fed President Neel Kashkari — now cite concerns about high inflation as a reason for raising interest rates this year.

-After its meeting last month, the Fed said it would reduce the monthly bond purchases it has made since the spring of 2020 — which are intended to lower long-term rates — at twice the pace it had previously set and will likely end those purchases in March.
-That accelerated timetable puts the Fed on a path to start hiking its benchmark short-term interest rate as early as the first half of next year.

-The Fed’s key rate, now pinned near zero, influences many consumer and business loans, including mortgages, credit cards and auto loans.
+The Fed’s key rate, which has been pinned near zero for nearly two years, influences many consumer and business loans, including mortgages, credit cards and auto loans.
 Rates for those loans may start to rise, too, later this year, though changes in Fed policy don't always immediately feed into other borrowing costs.